lumapps/lumapps-sdk/CONTRIBUTING.md

 make docs-serve
 ```

-Then to deploy the doc you cna run
+Then to deploy the doc you can run

 ```bash
 make doc-deploy